seer-lab/ontariotech-thesis-template/README.md

-# An Ontaro Tech University Thesis Template [Unofficial]
+# An Ontario Tech University Thesis Template [Unofficial]

 This is a collaborate effort to establish an Ontario Tech University LaTeX thesis template.
 Currently this template is being created/maintained on a volunteer basis.
 We welcome updates from users.